Pope Lick Monster: Media

+Deaths

 Several people have died on or near the train trestle at Pope Creek in pursuit of the Pope Lick Monster legend.

-In 1988, a 17 year old young man, Jack “J.C.”
-Charles Bahm II, was hit and killed by a train and another young man was injured while trying to cross the trestle.
+In 1988, a 17-year-old young man, Jack “J.C.”
+Charles Bahm II, was hit and killed by a train, and another young man was injured while trying to cross the trestle.
 In 1994, a man was killed by a train after his ATV overturned on the trestle, trapping him on the track.
-In 2000, a 19-year-old fell to his death after encountering a train.
+In 2000, a 19-year-old man fell to his death after encountering a train.
 On April 23, 2016, a 26-year-old tourist, Roquel Bain, from Ohio died after being hit by a train while searching for the monster.
 Her boyfriend survived by hanging on the side of the trestle.

-On May 26, 2019, Savanna Bright, 15, was pronounced dead at the scene after she and another teenage girl were on the train tracks near the Pope Lick trestle.
-Bright's unidentified companion was taken to University of Louisville Hospital.
+On May 26, 2019, Savanna Bright, 15, was pronounced dead at the scene after she and another teenage girl, Kaylee Keeling, were on the train tracks near the Pope Lick trestle.
+Keeling survived and was taken to University of Louisville Hospital.